MicrosoftDocs/azure-devops-docs/docs/build-release/apps/mobile/cordova-build.md

 ### Using Gulp to run tests
 You can also use the exact same Gulp build step above to run your tests!
 The scripts [from the GitHub repo](http://go.microsoft.com/fwlink/?LinkID=691189) mentioned above are ready for use with [Jasmine](http://jasmine.github.io/), [Karma](http://karma-runner.github.io/), and [PhantomJS](http://phantomjs.org/).
 See the [Cordova test tutorials](http://go.microsoft.com/fwlink/?LinkID=691195) for details on setting up Gulp to run your tests.

-Next, we will configure the definition to publish your test results to VS Team Services or TFS.
+Next, we will configure the definition to publish your test results to VSTS or TFS.

 <table>
    <tr>